themesberg/flowbite-svelte/src/routes/components/dropdown.md

 title: Svelte Dropdown - Flowbite
 breadcrumb_title: Dropdown
 dir: Component
+description: Get started with the dropdown component to show a list of menu items when clicking on the trigger element based on multiple layouts, styles, and placements
 ---

 <script>
-  import { Htwo, ExampleDiv, GitHubSource, CompoDescription, TableProp, TableDefaultRow} from '../utils' import { MetaTags } from 'svelte-meta-tags';
+  import { Htwo, ExampleDiv, GitHubSource, CompoDescription, TableProp, TableDefaultRow, MetaTag } from '../utils'

   import { Breadcrumb, BreadcrumbItem, Badge, Heading, P, A  } from '$lib'
   // Props table
   import { props as propItems} from '../props/Dropdown.json'